-Glasgow is working towards becoming one of Europe's most sustainable cities by 2020 and a world leading centre for sustainable policy, innovation and action.
+Glasgow is working towards becoming carbon neutral by 2023 and is a world leading centre for sustainable policy, innovation and action.

 Thanks to its world-class academic and research infrastructure, Glasgow offers a culture of innovation to renewable energy companies and is now home to the UK's largest renewable electricity company, SSE, as well as a number of other organisations at the forefront of low carbon developments including the likes of SPR Iberdrola and the Offshore Renewable Energy Catapult.